yohannes911/select2/doc/select2.md

 ### Platforms ###

-The protocol is currently implemented in Java and Scala - see the `Select2` class in `src/java` and `src/scala`.
+The protocol is currently implemented in Java and Scala - see the `Select2` class under `src/java` and `src/scala`.

 ### Implementation logic ###